 There are several ways to attract more sponsored content opportunities, but everything starts with yourself.

 Make sure that it is clearly visible on your blog that you are open to sponsored content.
-Ideally you would have a page dedicated to this topic, instead of briefly mentioning it on your about page.
+Ideally you would have a page dedicated to this topic, instead of briefly mentioning it on your About Me page.

 Some businesses do actually look for bloggers to work with, so if your blog has a well-written page that clearly outlines why brands should work with you, the more chance they will approach you.